tf-dbis-uni-freiburg/PRoST/README.md

 ## Getting the code and compiling
 First, clone this repository.
-The project contains two separate components, one for loading the data (/loader) and the other for querying (/query).
+The project contains two separate components, one for loading the data (prost-loader) and the other for querying (prost-query_executor).
 Both are built using [Apache Maven](http://maven.apache.org/).
-To build PRoST run:
+To build PRoST run on the parent directory:

     mvn package

 ## Running test cases
 You need to have a local Hadoop environment.
 In particular you need to set up the environment variable "HADOOP_HOME" to point to your Hadoop distribution.
-Install the same version of Hadoop we are using, which is: hadoop-2.7.1.
+Install the same version of Hadoop we are using, which is: hadoop-2.7.1, and set the default jdk version to Java 8.

 For Windows users: you need to winutils.exe binary with the above-mentioned distribution of Hadoop.
 Further details see here: https://jaceklaskowski.gitbooks.io/mastering-apache-spark/spark-tips-and-tricks-running-spark-windows.html
+Make sure to install the latest version of the VC++ Redistributable and change the writing permissions of the hive temporary folter.

 For Linux users: there is also plenty of documentation.
 You can follow instructions from: https://doctuts.readthedocs.io/en/latest/hadoop.html